mc256/starlight/docs/newbie.md

 ## The "Cloud"

 In this machine you will need to set up the Starlight Proxy and a standard container registry.
+If you are using AWS EC2, please add port 8090 and port 5000 to the Security Group whitelist when you create the VM.

 0. Install [Docker](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) and [Docker Compose](https://docs.docker.com/compose/install/)